|John Douglas is an award-winning Australian multimedia artist whose exhibitions have received acclaim and caused controversy both in his home

 exhibition in November/ December 2012, and early 2013.

-A feature-length film "Sex Club", a collaboration with Strykermeyer, premiered at the 2013 'Wilde in the Country' exhibition in Goulburn, Australia.
+A feature-length film "Sex Club", a collaboration with Strykermeyer, premiered at the Sydney Gay and Lesbian Mardi Gras 2013 exhibition in

-His "Caught in the Cottage" series of drawings is featured in the summer issue (July/August 2013) of Noisy Rain.
+His "Caught in the Cottage" series of drawings was featured in the summer issue (July/August 2013) of Noisy Rain.

-He recently completed a suite of fifteen one-hour musical compositions entitled "The Planets"; and a series of thirteen paintings based on the
+By the end of 2013 he completed a suite of fifteen one-hour musical compositions entitled "The Planets"; a series of thirteen paintings based on

-symbolism of each month and a series of paintings entitled "Struggles of the Seers".
+the symbolism of each month and a series of paintings "Struggles of the Seers".